jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 * Legacy Code/Testing:
     * [Legacy Code Rocks!](https://www.legacycode.rocks/) - Interview formatted podcast focusing upon legacy code.
 Best for: engineers working in large existing systems rather than greenfield startups.
 I was a guest in [Economics of Technical Debt with Jim Humelsine](https://podcasts.apple.com/us/podcast/economics-of-technical-debt-with-jim-humelsine/id1146634772?i=1000523667734), where we discussed why legacy code is inevitable.

-Podcasts are excellent for staying connected to the broader engineering conversation, but they’re still mostly passive learning.
-At some point, you need to build, experiment and practice.

 ## Webinars
 * [ACM](https://learning.acm.org/techtalks) - Regular presentations provided by the ACM.
 Membership not required.
 * [O'Reilly](https://www.oreilly.com/webcasts/) - There doesn't seem to be any recent webinars but previous ones are available.